hhu-stups/prob2_ui/src/main/helpsources/help_en/Main Menu/Advanced/SimB.md

 }
 ~~~

-#### Example 2: SimB Activation Diagram with User Interaction

-In the following, we show parts of a SimB simulation from an automotive case study.
+**Example 2: SimB Activation Diagram with User Interaction.** In the following, we show parts of a SimB simulation from an automotive case study.
 The SimB simulation contains a SimB listener which is linked to two activations.
 The case study models the car's lighting system controlled by pitman controller, the key ignition, and the warning lights button.
 The SimB listeners states that SimB listens on user interaction on the event `ENV_Pitman_DirectionBlinking`,